turingschool/front-end-curriculum/projects/module-3/vrad.md

   * InVision

 #### Deliverables
-Please DM your instructors the following by the end of the first day:
+Create a private Slack channel with your teammate and your Project Manager (PM).
+By the end of the day, please update your private slack channel with:
   * Wireframes
   * DTR between you & project partner
   * Project management tool (GH Projects, trello, etc.)